WycliffeAssociates/Tech-Advance-Training/docs/Orature Recording Modes - Narration.rst

 Record the audio of an existing written translation in a different language variety/dialect.
-This process does not require users to follow the MAST steps.
+This process does not require users to follow the eight steps.
 1. Click on the plus sign on the Orature home page in the blue box.
 In the upper left corner.
 2. our three recording options, we select Dialect by left-clicking on “Select.”
 3. Select the language.
 This will serve as a reading resource to develop the narration